 - Mole Crickets are particularly disruptive to the root structure of your grass.
 They feed on and chew through the grassroots, causing your grass to die off.
 When dealing with mole crickets, your grass will feel spongy when stepped on and be covered with brown patches.
 Because the grass lacks roots, individual blades will be easily pulled.

 - Sod Webworms chew through small areas of grass.
 They create tunnels out of their silky web that will run under the grass.
 Signs to look for include raggedly-chewed grass and smaller brown spots- around the size of a baseball.
 However, if a large infestation is present, they can destroy a whole lawn in a few days.

 - Armyworms are small caterpillars that grow into moths.
 The females lay up to a thousand eggs at once in patches of fresh grass.
 These can hatch as quickly as 2 days.
 To spot these guys, you’ll want to look on the outside of dead or damaged grass areas.
 The grass will look as if it’s alive as they move.
 Their swift reproduction rate makes these guys a major lawn hazard.

 If you notice any signs of a lawn pest, be sure to call a professional immediately as damage can happen before you know it.
-At Heron Home & Outdoor, we offer free same day inspections!
+At Heron Home & Outdoor, we offer free same-day inspections!
 Contact us today for your free same-day inspection and we’ll get your lawn looking great again with our top-notch lawn care services.

 How to Identify Lawn Pests in Orlando FL and surrounding counties